marrov/uvrct/README.rst

 uvrct
 ======

-``uvrct`` is a python package for UV photolytic chemical reactor modelling.
+``uvrct`` is a python package for UV photochemical reactor modelling.

 Installation
 ------------